Recent Water Damage Posts

 Use of the infrared camera to detect moisture in the walls and flooring of the bathroom in this loss.

-SERVPRO of Lake Elsinore uses cutting edge technology to detect and eradicate the moisture in your home.
+SERVPRO of Lake Elsinore / Perris uses cutting edge technology to detect and eradicate the moisture in your home.
 The infrared camera or IR Camera is used to see water hidden in the walls and floors.
 The IR camera is extremely handy when you have hard to reach spaces you can’t quite reach with your moisture meters.

 How Does An Infrared Camera Work?